John Willis of Seven Dials:

-But, shortly after, ill-health caught up with him, and he died in the winter of 1880.
+Shortly after, though, ill-health caught up with him, and he died in the winter of 1880.
 He was fifty years old, and he had been suffering from an enlarged and diseased liver.
-At the time he was renting a property —“Lawn Cottage”— in Kilburn Lane, where, by an extraordinary coincidence, Dickens’s younger brother Alfred, a civil engineer, had once lived.
+At the time he was renting a property — ‘Lawn Cottage’ — in Kilburn Lane, where by an extraordinary coincidence Dickens’s younger brother Alfred, a civil engineer, had once lived.
 His death was reported to the registrar by a young clerk, George Arthur Day, who lived in Devonport Road in Shepherd’s Bush.
-Why Day was there, what his connection with the dying taxidermist was, and, for that matter, just who he was, are questions we may never be able to answer.
+Why Day was there, what his connection with the dying taxidermist was, and for that matter just who he was, are questions we may never be able to answer.

 No such uncertainty hangs over the career of Marcus Stone.
 He established a name for himself as an illustrator, working not only with Dickens but with Trollope and other writers as well.
 His range was impressive, from domestic drawing-room dramas to mountaineers in the Alps.
 In an odd echo of Silas Wegg, one of his illustrations to Trollope’s He Knew He Was Right shows the wooden-legged postman of Nuncombe Putney.

 In 1877 Stone was elected an Associate of the Royal Academy, achieving Academician status ten years later.
-He was now living in Melbury Road in Holland Park, which then, as now, was a decidedly salubrious part of town.
+He was now living in Melbury Road in Holland Park, which was — and still is — a pretty salubrious part of town.
 He could not have been further from the dark and malodorous shop in Seven Dials where he once encountered the strange Mr Willis.